Arthas Menethil: Warcraft franchise

+Hearthstone

+In the online digital collectible card video game Hearthstone, Arthas as The Lich King was added as a legendary neutral minion card in the 2017 Knights of the Frozen Throne expansion.
+Lich King Arthas is the default starting hero for the Death Knight class, which was introduced in the 2022 March of the Lich King expansion.
+He also appears in his original human form as an alternate hero for the Paladin class, which can be achieved as a visual alteration for the default paladin hero by defeating the Lich King in the final Knights of the Frozen Throne single-player mission with all nine classes.
+Lich King Arthas also makes appearances in Hearthstone's other game modes, most notably within the Battlegrounds and Mercenaries game modes.

 Heroes of the Storm

 Arthas appears as a playable character in the crossover game Heroes of the Storm.
 In the game, Arthas is a warrior hero who performs a tanking role on the battlefield.
 His aim is to attract the attention of enemy players, as he can withstand a large amount of incoming damage thanks to his necromantic self-healing powers, meanwhile disrupting the enemy team with crowd control abilities.
 Arthas is proficient against melee physical attackers, slowing their move and attack speed.
 His playstyle is somewhat limited and predictable due to his lack of mobility, yet he is extremely strong in almost any scenario involving teamwork.
 One of the two heroic abilities allows him to summon Sindragosa, a mighty frost wyrm, that appears and flies over a portion of the battlefield, slowing and disabling enemies with her frost breath.
 Arthas Menethil is one of the six Blizzard characters who appear in the Heroes of the Storm cinematic trailer.